Connecting Slack

 What you can do with Slack

-- Quick actions — Trigger schedules directly from Slack
+- Quick actions — Trigger Schedules and run Executions directly from Slack using slash commands (e.g.

 [SCREENSHOT: slack-home-tab.png — Frugally Home tab in Slack]